-We are not currently accepting applications for the 2018 Political Leaders Program.
-Applications for the 2018 PLP were due by midnight on Monday, November 13th 2017.
+We are currently accepting applications for the 2020 Political Leaders Program.
+Applications for the 2020 PLP are due by midnight on Tuesday, November 12th 2019.

 - PLEASE NOTE: This is an online application.
 There is no way to save a partially completed application and return to work on it later.
 For this reason, we recommend that you prepare everything you will need to complete the application in advance.

 - After you have read the instructions, questions, and have prepared everything you will need to complete the application, follow the link at the bottom of this page.
 That link will take you directly to the online application for the Political Leaders Program.
 Again, please remember to prepare everything you will need prior to filling out the online application.
 There is no way to save your work and return to it later.

 - The PLP application includes a series of short essay questions in addition to some basic contact and background information.
 See below for details.

 - Applicants may also submit up to two letters of recommendation and a resume.
 These are not required, and we will not review more than two letters.
 Mailed letters or resumes must be postmarked by Friday, November 15, 2019 for consideration and should be addressed to:

 The Sorensen Institute

 Attention: PLP 2020

 Charlottesville, VA 22904